The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 12. Inventory

-Tip: Inventory management is key!
+Tip: Inventory Management is Key!

 How can you counteract this?
-Very important: automatic inventory synchronization.
+Very important: automatic inventory reconciliation.
 With your own warehouse and multiple sales channels, it is essential that the inventory is managed centrally in one place and automatically updated across all channels.
 This prevents overselling.
 Also, pay attention to purchasing trends and regularly check the inventory of the most popular items in your product range.

-13. Dissatisfaction with customer service in percent
+13. Dissatisfaction with Customer Service in Percent

-“Dissatisfaction with customer service” corresponds to the percentage of customers who were dissatisfied with a response in the buyer-seller inbox.
+“Dissatisfaction with Customer Service” corresponds to the percentage of customers who were dissatisfied with a response in the buyer-seller inbox.
 If you were unable to resolve the customer issue, your response receives a negative rating with a “No” from the customer.

-Tip: 3 ways to avoid dissatisfaction
+Tip: 3 Ways to Avoid Dissatisfaction

 The written word has its pros and cons.
 The advantages are obvious – you have enough time to think about your customer’s concern and write a message that answers all questions.
 Additionally, you can use this as a template for similar inquiries.
 The downside: The reader has a lot of room for interpretation.
-It is therefore your task to keep messages to your customers simple while equipping them with all necessary information.
+It is therefore your task to keep the messages to your customers simple while equipping them with all necessary information.
 Read your own responses carefully.
 Are you using clear words?
-Are you describing all necessary steps to solve the problem?
+Are you describing all necessary steps to resolve the issue?
 When the customer knows what to expect next, they feel more secure and wait before impatiently sending the next message or leaving negative feedback.

-#2 Personalize your response
+#2 Personalize Your Response

-#3 Act proactively
+#3 Act Proactively

-14. Rate of invoice discrepancies
+14. Rate of Invoice Deficiencies

-Formula: Rate of invoice discrepancies
+Formula: Rate of Invoice Deficiencies

 This metric is currently relevant for Amazon.co.uk, Amazon.de, Amazon.fr, Amazon.it, and Amazon.es and must not exceed a value of 5%, otherwise, account suspension is imminent.
 To win the BuyBox, the value should ideally be at 0%.

-Conclusion: High requirements for winning the Buy Box
+Conclusion: High Requirements for Winning Buy Box

-A placement in the Buy Box on the Amazon product page has a significant advantage – your items are prominently positioned, which greatly boosts sales on the marketplace.
-To win the Buy Box, the lowest selling price is not enough, as various factors come into play.
+Placement in the BuyBox on the Amazon product page has a significant advantage – your items are prominently positioned, which greatly boosts sales on the marketplace.
+To win the BuyBox, the lowest selling price is not enough, as various factors come into play.
 Many of these factors have a common denominator – providing the customer with a perfect shopping experience.

 Amazon prides itself on the perfect customer journey – high demands in terms of customer service are therefore completely understandable and, ultimately, also contemporary.
-The more professionalism you display, the higher the likelihood that you will either be the sole Buy Box winner with your items or be able to compete for a larger share of the coveted placement.
+The more professionalism you display, the higher the likelihood that you will either be the sole Buy Box winner with your items or compete for a larger share of the coveted placement.

 Frequently Asked Questions